 Why track your habits.

 You have many habits that you don’t track.
-Cleaning your teeth, having morning coffee at about the same time each day, finding out what happened today on the news, writing 500 words a day.
+Cleaning your teeth, having morning coffee at about the same time each day, finding out what happened today on the news, and writing 500 words a day.
 These habits have become part of your routine.
 At some time in the past, you did these often enough to turn them into part of your routine.

 What gets measured gets managed.Peter Drucker